stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/07-circuit-breaking.md

 This is one additional way to build resilient applications, ones designed to deal with failure rather than go to great lengths to avoid it.

-In the next step you'll apply rate limiting to realize different service levels for different client types.
+In the next step, we will explore rate limiting, which can be useful to give different service levels to different customers based on policy and contractual requirements

 #### Before moving on

 Before moving on, in case your simulated user loads are still running, kill them with:

-`kill %1 %2 %3 %4 %5`{{execute T2}}
+`for i in {1..10} ; do kill %${i}; done`{{execute T2}}

 ## More references